Tavisco/Palmkedex/README.md

 #### Images packs (optional, but recommended):

 As explained above, there two packs:
-- Sprite Pack, which is the "big" image of Pokemon, it is shown when you are viewing it's details;
+- Sprite Pack, which is the "big" image of a Pokemon, it is shown when you are viewing it's details;
 - Icon pack, which is "small" image of a Pokemon, it is shown at the main screen grid before selecting a Pokemon.

 You normally will want to install both, but in reality, neither are mandatory.
 You can install only one of them as well.